GAGANRAGHAV/LEARNING-REACT/README.md

 6. use effect hooks

-i'll be editing as i start adding new convcepts.
+i'll be editing as i start adding new concepts.